dxidegaming/Tip-Calculator/README.md

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented:

+* [ ] UI animations
+* [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
+* [x] Using locale-specific currency and currency thousands separators.
+* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
+This way the user doesn't have to tap anywhere to use this app.
+Just launch the app and start typing.

 The following **additional** features are implemented:

-* [ ] Dark Mode
+- [x] Dark Mode
-* [ ] More supported currencies (US Dollars, Japanese Yen, English Pound and Philippine Peso)
+- [x] More supported currency (US Dollar, Japanese Yen, English Pound and Philippine Peso

 ## Video Walkthrough